 This technique is mainly used to attack websites.

-For example, if you replace a parameter of the URL, say ?user=yourname by something like ?user=yourname ‘ OR 1
+For example, if you replace a parameter of the URL, say ?user=yourname with something like ?user=yourname ‘ OR 1.

 If the field is poorly protected, the SQL query will be modified and will return all the data, not just those of your user.